 I do pay for the premium version ($49.99 per year) and I have for the past 2 years.
 I definitely do not think it’s 100% necessary.
 I used the free version for years before I switched to premium.
 Premium just has a few extra features that I like (no ads, lets me set exact macro goals to the gram, allows me to switch the focus to macros vs. calories etc).
 All convenient but definitely not necessary.
 I used to use it to log my exercise as well.
 But that was until I got a FitBit.
 Which leads us to the next app on this list.

 This is another app I use on a daily basis.
 Now in order to get the full functionality of this app, you do need a Fitbit so that would be the only downside.
-You can still get the app and set your phone as the step tracker and log your workouts manually but you just don’t get the full potential of what the app can do.
-I currently have the FitBit Blaze and I LOVE it.
+I currently have the Fitbit Versa and I LOVE it.
+You can still get the app and set your phone as the step tracker and log your workouts manually but you just don't get the full potential of what the app can do.
 With this app I log my steps, all of my workouts, my sleep and my heart rate.